Leapo/ScreenRotationTray/README.md

 # ScreenRotationTray
 System tray application that allows easy access to screen rotation options.

+Left-click for quick access to rotation options.
+Right-click for access to application settings.

 # Settings
 Once running, all options can be configured via the tray icon's right-click menu.